 The systematic method ensured that the only possible solution satisfying all puzzle conditions is found.
-This property we call as exhaustivity which is inherent in the process.
+This property we call as exhaustiveness, which is inherent.

-Though the mathematical concepts needed to solve the puzzle are very basic, the puzzle is large and complex—it needs careful strategizing and applying problem solving techniques to solve it cleanly and quickly.
+Though the mathematical concepts needed to solve the puzzle are very basic, the puzzle is large and complex—it needs a careful strategy and applying problem solving techniques to solve it cleanly and quickly.

 Creation of patterns and applying suitable methods lie at the heart of systematic solution of the puzzle.

 Finally, it should prove to be very useful in teaching middle school students anywhere on—

 How such basic concepts can be used so effectively, and of course how to apply problem solving strategies, create or discover powerful patterns, and apply problem solving techniques.

 After finishing my update of the solution to this beautifully perfect puzzle, when searching for a suitable page to link on John Horton Conway, with great sorrow I find that he passed away on 11th April last year.
 I mourn for him.
 Playful geniuses are rare.

 Know how to solve difficult problems easily without wasting time on random attempts

 Our ebook on puzzle solutions by innovative methods will show you just that.

 Puzzles for Adults: 50 Brain Teasers with Step-by-Step Solutions: Boost Your Power of Problem Solving